Blinatumomab and Combination Chemotherapy or Dasatinib, Prednisone, and Blinatumomab in Treating Older Patients With

 RE-INDUCTION: Patients not achieving CR or CRi after Induction, receive blinatumomab IV continuously over 24 hours on days 1-28 in the absence of disease progression or unacceptable toxicity.

 POST-REMISSION: Patients receive blinatumomab IV continuously over 24 hours on days 1-28.
 Treatment repeats every 42 days for 3 cycles in the absence of disease progression or unacceptable toxicity.

 MAINTENANCE: Patients receive prednisone orally (PO) on days 1-5, vincristine sulfate IV on day 1, mercaptopurine PO on days 1-28, and methotrexate PO on days 1, 8, 15, and 22.
 Treatment repeats every 28 days for 18 cycles in the absence of disease progression or unacceptable toxicity.

 COHORT II (PHILADELPHIA CHROMOSOME POSITIVE PATIENTS):

 INDUCTION: Patients receive dasatinib PO twice daily (BID) on days 1-84 and prednisone PO on days 1-24 with tapering on days 25-32 in the absence of disease progression or unacceptable toxicity.

 RE-INDUCTION: Patients receive blinatumomab IV continuously over 24 hours on days 1-28.
 Treatment repeats every 42 days for 2 cycles in the absence of disease progression or unacceptable toxicity.

 POST-REMISSION: Patients receive blinatumomab IV continuously over 24 hours on days 1-28 and dasatinib PO once daily (QD) on days 1-42.
 Treatment repeats every 42 days for 3 cycles in the absence of disease progression or unacceptable toxicity.

-MAINTENANCE: Patients receive dasatinib PO BID on days 1-28 and prednisone PO on days 1-5.
-Courses repeat every 28 days in the absence of disease progression or unacceptable toxicity.
+MAINTENANCE: Patients receive dasatinib PO BID on days 1-28.
+Cycles repeat every 28 days in the absence of disease progression or unacceptable toxicity.
+Patients also receive prednisone PO on days 1-5.
+Treatment repeats every 28 days for 18 cycles in the absence of disease progression or unacceptable toxicity.

 After completion of study treatment, patients are followed up every 3 months for 2 years, every 6 months for 2 years, and then annually until 10 years from initial registration.